jmcclell/django-bootstrap-pagination/README.rst

   there is a named "page" argument in the URL referenced by **url_view_name**.
 This allows us to use pretty pagination URLs such as "/page/1"

+extra_pagination_classes
+  A space separated list of CSS class names that will be added to the top level
+  <ul> HTML element.
+In particular, this can be utilized in Bootstrap 4
+  installations to add the appropriate alignment classes from Flexbox utilities,
+  eg: justify-content-center

 **Basic Usage**

 The following will show a pagination bar with a link to every page, a previous link, and a next link: